opf/openproject/docs/user-guide/wiki/create-edit-wiki/README.md

 ![edit-wiki-page](edit-wiki-page.png)

-The text editor will be openend to make changes to the wiki page, as described above, how to [create a new wiki page](#create-a-new-wiki).
+The text editor will be opened to make changes to the wiki page, as described above, how to [create a new wiki page](#create-a-new-wiki).

 Do not forget to **Save** your changes after you finished editing the page.